jude-shin/jude-shin.github.io/_pages/githubrepos.md

 ---
 This page primarily here so I can easily organize important github repos (github doesn't have a way to do this).

+Maybe I will automate this somehow at somepoint.
+That would be cool.

 ## Personal
 ### [.dotfiles](https://github.com/jude-shin/.dotfiles)
 Dotfiles for my personal machine